-It’s your responsibility to make sure your school’s network is protected against risks such as hacking, spam and access to inappropriate content.
+It’s your responsibility to make sure your school’s network has protections in place against risks such as hacking, spam and access to inappropriate content.

-The N4L service has been designed for safety.
-It provides safe, predictable internet with online content filtering and network security services.
+The N4L service has been designed with safety features.
+It provides safer, more reliable internet with online content filtering and network security services.

 If you choose your own RSP you'll need to arrange and fund your own ICT network safety and security solution.

 Last reviewed: Has this been useful?
 Give us your feedback